 Working with the Washington Department of Transportation, Mott MacDonald served as Project Management Assistant Consultant.
 Our first major tasks included these:

 - Developing a project management plan mandated by the Federal Highway Administration

 - Developing a project management template to be used by WSDOT on this and potentially other megaprojects

 - Design review of deliverables

 - Development of the program management process using best-in-breed software tools

 Mott MacDonald played a key role in guiding the alignment of the tunnel.
 Avoiding the original narrow corridor through the historic Pioneer District, the new alignment reduces the risk and cost of beginning the tunnel in an area of poor fill soils and debris, where areas of Puget Sound have been filled for waterfront development.
 We also helped evaluate contractor proposals before the execution of a design-build contract in January 2011.

-When the SR 99 tunnel opens to traffic, Seattle will enjoy an improved transportation corridor.
-Drivers will be able to use the tunnel to bypass downtown traffic.
-New and restored surface streets will connect SR99 with the downtown area, and a new overpass will allow drivers to avoid train blockages near Seattle’s busiest port terminal.
+Seattle now enjoys an improved transportation corridor.
+Drivers use the tunnel to bypass downtown traffic.
+New and restored surface streets connect SR99 with the downtown area, and a new overpass allows drivers to avoid train blockages near Seattle’s busiest port terminal.

 For our work on this project, Mott MacDonald received the Outstanding Civil Engineering Achievement Award from the American Society of Civil Engineers and an Award of Merit from Engineering News-Record.